Neoxss/automationpractice/README.md

-# Jobsitychallenge - Automation Practice
-This is a challenge for the QA Automation position at Jobsity.

 ## Instructions to set everything up
 This is a mix of Protractor framework with the combination of Typescript and Cucumber.
 All using selenium test runner.
 1. As We're going to use local standalone Selenium Server to control browsers, `Java` needs to be installed